Trivial benefits are an exemption that is available, yet these are not very well known to a lot of UK business owners.

 Please note, you need to make sure that you do not go over the limit.
 If you do go over this, even by a small amount, the total cost will be taxable through the employer’s payroll.

-It is also crucial to note that the allowance are not the same as benefits in kind (BIK).
+It is also crucial to note that the Trivial Benefit exemption is not the same as benefits in kind (BIK).
+All other types of benefits that are provided to employees are taxable benefits.
 BIK applies when your employer provides you with some form of benefit.
 The BIK could be a company car, motorbike or van.
 It could also be medical insurance, dental cover, a director’s loan, or other benefits.

 Can you claim VAT on trivial benefits?

-When you claim for HMRC trivial benefits, you are able to claim VAT on these, if:
+When you claim for HMRC trivial benefits, you can claim for the VAT on these, if:

 What’s more, the £300 limit mentioned above applies to an officer of a `close’ company.
-Where a business provides a benefit to the director’s family member or household, we need to treat this as being provided to the officeholder.
+Where a business provides a benefit to the director’s family member or household, this needs to be treated as being provided to the officeholder.
 This is then part of their annual exemption.

-You should adhere to the limits and exemptions.
-If you do, the employer will receive a Corporation Tax (CT) deduction on the cost of the director’s trivial benefits.
+Please ensure that adhere to the limits and exemptions.
+If you do, the employer will receive a Corporation Tax (CT) deduction on the cost and the director or employee will receive the personal benefit.

 How you can claim for these as a UK contractor

 If you work as a contractor through your own UK business, this is one allowance that you should claim.
-You can claim for this each year as long as you follow the above guidelines.
+You can receive trivial benefits and claim for these each year as long as you follow the above guidelines.
 Please make sure that it is not cash or a cash voucher (a cash voucher is a voucher that you can exchange for cash).

-Even now, three years on from the intro of this tax-free expense, many are not aware of it.
-It is not well known, and as a result, many business owners that can claim this do not do so.
+Even now, several years on from the introduction of this tax-free expense, many are not aware of it.
+As a result, many business owners that can claim this do not do so.
 There is no definitive list that covers what HMRC trivial benefits can cover.
 Therefore, as long as you bear in mind the exemptions above, it can be for any cost.